Inheritance Tax: A Comprehensive Guide 2026

 In summary, VAT is a tax that applies to economic and commercial activities, while ITP focuses on transfers of property and property rights between individuals.

-What is the percentage of ITP?
+What is the ITP rate?

 How is it calculated?